The Sixth Love Language?

 5. Physical Touch

-A Lesson from Siri in Attentiveness
+A Lesson from Siri (sort of) in Attentiveness

 What is Attentive Self-Restraint?
 We can take a page from Siri on this one.